adithyakhamithkar/puppet-collection/code/environments/production/modules/nginx/README.md

-#This Module will install and configure ntp
+#This Module will install and configure nginx